Iron Man (2008 film): Marketing

 In July 2006, with the film still in pre-production, Favreau and Arad attended San Diego Comic-Con to promote the film, where the film's armor design, drawn by Adi Granov, was revealed along with the announcement that the Mandarin was intended to be the antagonist of the film.
 The following year, Favreau returned to San Diego Comic-Con to once again promote the film with Downey and Feige, where a teaser trailer was shown.
 With much of the visuals not yet ready, Favreau worked with ILM to have the flying shots ready, saying "I knew that I had to make a splash because there was zero anticipation for the film at the time".
 Stan Winston Studios also brought a life-sized replica of the film's armor to display at the convention.

 Marvel and Paramount modeled their marketing campaign for Iron Man on that of Transformers.
 In May 2008, Sega released an official tie-in video game based on the film on multiple gaming platforms.
 Downey, Howard and Toub reprise their roles from the film.
 A 30-second spot for the film aired during a Super Bowl XLII break.
 Hasbro created figures of armor from the film, as well as Titanium Man (who appears in the video game) and the armor from the World War Hulk comics.

 The 7-Eleven convenience store chain helped promote the film across the United States, and LG Group also made a sponsorship deal with Paramount.
 Worldwide, Burger King and Audi promoted the film.
-Jon Favreau was set to direct a commercial for the fast-food chain, as Michael Bay did for Transformers.
+Favreau was set to direct a commercial for the fast-food chain, as Transformers director Michael Bay did for that film.
 In the film, Tony Stark drives an Audi R8, and also has an "American cheeseburger" from Burger King after his rescue from Afghanistan, as part of the studio's product placement deal with the respective companies.
 Three other vehicles, the Audi S6 sedan, Audi S5 sports coupe and the Audi Q7 SUV, also appear in the film.
 Audi created a tie-in website, as General Motors did for Transformers.
 Oracle Corporation also promoted the film on its site.
 Several tie-in comics were released for the film.

 Release

 Theatrical

 Iron Man premiered at the Greater Union theater at George Street, Sydney, on April 14, 2008.
 The film began releasing in international markets on April 30, and was released in the United States on May 2, 2008.
 Iron Man was the first film released in Phase One of the MCU.
-The film was reformatted and screened in IMAX for the first time on August 30, 2018, as part of Marvel Studios' 10 year anniversary IMAX festival.
+The film was re-formatted and screened in IMAX for the first time on August 30, 2018, as part of Marvel Studios' 10th anniversary IMAX festival.